jakeskatez/pooky-monitor/README.md

 # Pooky Monitor
-Detect new Pooky scripts on the Supreme website.
+Detect new Pooky versions on Supreme.

 ## Instruction
 Enter your own Discord Webhook URL in `index.js`.
 Run `npm install` and `node .`